Archive: Year Two

 If from Every Tongue It Drips explores questions of distance and proximity, identity and otherness, through scenes from the daily interactions between two women—a poet and a cameraperson.

-WAVE 10
+wave 10

-destroying the earth, over and over again
+over and over again

 OJOBOCA (30 min)